 Membership of O'Molloy Association €10 plus Historic lecture €5

 Saturday, August 16 - Bus tour of Firceal, taking in Durrow High Cross and other Molloy historical sites followed by dinner and entertainment at Charleville Castle.

-Ticket prices will be announced soon.
 Advance registration is encouraged for the Friday historical lectures and Saturday's bus tour.

 If you haven’t been to Ireland yet, we hope this is the time you finally make the leap.
 It is an incredible experience to return to the land of your ancestry.
 Ancient sites that span the millennia are found throughout the country.
 Ireland has activities to offer people of all ages and interests.

 So come to Ireland!
 The good memories and new friendships you make will last a lifetime.

 O'Molloy from the ancient Irish territory of Firceall

 The O’Molloy clan ruled Firceall (also known as O'Molloy Country) in County Offaly, in the centre of Ireland, from the 5th to the 17th centuries.